-- In the "Recursive generation" mode, the Generate button will attempt to generate all sub-design SmartDesigns, depth first.
-The parent SmartDesign will only be generated if all the sub-designs are generated successfully. - In the "Non-Recursive generation" mode, the Generate button will only attempt to generate the specified SmartDesign.
+• In the "Non-Recursive generation" mode, the Generate button will only attempt to generate the specified SmartDesign.
 The generation can be marked as successful even if a sub-design is un-generated (either never attempted or unsuccessful).
 An un-generated component will be annotated with the icon in the Design Hierarchy tab of the Design Explorer.

-Create Core from HDL
+3.2 Create Core from HDL